loulams/ada-website/README.md

 ##            Analysis of Youtubers' comportment in News & Politics category

 ![output](/assets/img/bubble_ADA_version1.png)
+This image was generated with DALL.E from CHatGPT

 Nowadays, most of the information we consume is digital-literature, pictures, videos, you name it.
 There is an endless stream of content out there, but there’s a catch: fake news!
 Not everything you see can be trusted.
 So how do you avoid getting caught in the trap ?
 Simple: stay informed, and by that we mean mixing it up, diversify your sources.